From downloading the plugin to requesting your first test payment, learn how to get started with the Checkout.com for Magento 2 plugin.

 Get your API keys

-Webhooks are notifications that we send when an event occurs on your account.
-For example, when a payment is captured.
+Webhooks are notifications that we send when an event occurs on your account (for example, when a payment is captured).
 These are used by the Magento plugin to update the status of an order.
 Read more about webhooks.

-- Enter the following URL, replacing
+- Enter the following endpoint URL, replacing

 example.comwith the URL of your shop:

-- Tick Select all, then select Create webhook.
+- Select Create notification.